8 Signs You May Have a Problem with Hard Water

 There’s a number of solutions that you can use to the different problems, but if you want to fix all of the problems you have with hard water, you want to buy a softener for your water.

-Another option are reverse osmosis systems, and these can help with eliminating contaminants that are potentially harmful.
+Another option is reverse osmosis systems, and these can help with eliminating contaminants that are potentially harmful.

 It’s true that hard water is a problem and that it can affect a lot of things in your life.
 But the good news is that there are also things that you can do to help your problems with hard water being eliminated.